scalapb/ScalaPB/docs/src/main/markdown/validation.md

 };
 ```

-## Referecing rules values
+### Referencing rules values

 It is possible to reference values in the rules and use them
 on the `set` part.
 Whenever there is a singular string field  in Scala options, the preprocessor would replace tokens in the format `$(p)` with the value of the field's option at the path `p`.
 To reference extension fields, wrap the extension full name in brackets (`[]`).
 For example, `$([valiate.rules].int32.gt)` would be substituted with the value of that option on the field.
 If the option is not set on the field, a default value will be replaced (0 for numeric types, empty string, and so on).

 The paths that are referenced don't have to appear on the `when` pattern.
-While referencing rule values is useful when the matching mode is `PRESENCE, it is supported to reference rule values in all matching modes.
+While referencing rule values is useful when the matching mode is `PRESENCE`, it is supported to reference rule values in all matching modes.

 A possible application for this is in conjunction with [refined types](https://github.com/fthomas/refined).
 For example, you can define the following field transformations: